phoenixx21/Amazon_Clone/README.md

-# Amazon Clone
+# Amazon Clone Project

-A simple clone of the Amazon homepage built using **HTML** and **CSS** to replicate the structure, design, and functionality of the original platform.
-This project is focused on creating a responsive and visually appealing layout as a front-end exercise.
+## Overview
+This project is a clone of the Amazon website created using HTML, CSS, and JavaScript.
+It demonstrates a responsive and interactive user interface inspired by Amazon's homepage.
+The project is deployed using GitHub Pages and can be accessed [here](#).

 ---

 ## 📌 Features

+### HTML & CSS Features:
 - **Responsive Header**:
   - Logo, location, search bar, and account details.
   - Interactive cart icon and navigation links.